UPDATED ON JUNE 29, 2017: Original article published on May 8, 2015.

 This is a cardinal rule of giving your two-week's notice.
 While two weeks is typically your legal obligation and a sign of respect to your employers, the more notice you give the better.
 A four-week's notice is more appropriate for professional careers especially when you are responsible for projects or accounts.

 Make sure than your employer or direct supervisor is the first to know.
 Sharing this information with others can backfire in so many ways, and your employer will find it disrespectful.
 Don't burn bridges!
+If you're not sure how to put your two-week's notice in writing, you can download this Two Weeks Notice Template for free.

 DO: FINISH WHAT YOU'VE STARTED